 BIOGRAPHY

 BRIAN HARNETTY (American, b.
-1973) is an interdisciplinary sound artist and composer.
-He uses sound and listening to foster social change.
+1973) is an interdisciplinary composer, artist, and writer who uses sound and listening to foster social change.
 He is known for his recording projects with archives, socially engaged sound works, sound and video installations, live performances, and writings.
 His interdisciplinary approach has been compared to "working like a novelist…breathing new life into old chunks of sound by radically recontextualizing them" (Clive Bell, The Wire).
+In the fall of 2025, Harnetty will publish his first book — Noisy Memory: Recording Sound, Performing Archives — with the University of North Carolina Press.

 Harnetty works with sound archives and the communities connected to them, creating encounters that are centered on place and the transformative power of listening.
 For example, his recent project Words and Silences is a musical portrait of Kentucky monk and writer Thomas Merton, fusing archival recordings of Merton’s voice with newly composed music.
-In addition, since 2010 Harnetty’s projects have brought together myth, history, ecology, and economy in Appalachian Ohio, informed by his family's roots there.
+Since 2010, Harnetty’s projects have brought together myth, history, ecology, and economy in Appalachian Ohio, informed by his family's roots there.

 Harnetty’s creative process uses a hybrid of media, including sounds, images, music, and words.
 Rooted in socially engaged art and sonic ethnography, his work flows between the fields of performance, recording, installation, and writing.
 Each project begins with communities and local archives, and moves outward to include intimate portraits of everyday people and landscapes of Appalachia and the Midwest.
 For two decades, this has led to projects with the Berea College Appalachian Sound Archives in Kentucky, the Sun Ra/El Saturn Archives in Chicago, the Anne Grimes Collection in the Library of Congress, and the Thomas Merton Collection at Bellarmine University in Kentucky.